 Brawn and Red Bull: Championship challengers

 Brawn GP also never ran the system, as their modest staff numbers and budget made it an impractical option.
-However, they were of course born out of Honda, who had developed their own KERS system that they planned to run in 2009.
-Honda’s analysis from the time concluded that it was worth at least two tenths per lap at most circuits (presumably before the negative impact on weight distribution is considered):
+However, they were born out of Honda, who had previously a KERS system that they planned to run.
+Honda’s analysis from the time concluded that it was worth at least two tenths per lap at most circuits.
+This was presumably before the negative impact on weight distribution is considered.

-This means that there was a real possibility of a KERS powered car sweeping to both championships had Honda continued in the sport.
+This means there was a real possibility of a KERS car winning both championships had Honda continued in the sport.
 However, both Toyota and Williams planned to use a KERS system that they never actually ran, so there is no guarantee that Honda would have actually implemented the system either.
 Ross Brawn (head of Honda/Brawn GP) suggested that the team planned on an optional system that could be added/removed for different Grand Prix, depending on the benefits offered for each circuit.
-Despite Honda’s ambitions, the 2009 world championship was ultimately contested between two teams that never ran the system at any point during the season.
+Regardless, the 2009 world championship was ultimately contested between two teams that never ran the system.

 Dedicated KERS users: Ferrari and McLaren